Chapter 2. Using Chez Scheme

 Preparing Application Code.
 While it is possible to distribute applications in source-code form, i.e., as a set of Scheme source files to be loaded into Petite Chez Scheme by the end user, distributing compiled code has two major advantages over distributing source code.
 First, compiled code is usually much more efficient, as discussed in the preceding section, and second, compiled code is in binary form and thus provides more protection for proprietary application code.
 For these reasons, we suggest that applications be compiled.

 Once the shared libraries have been created, the next step is to compile the Scheme source files into a set of Scheme object files.
-Doing so typically involves simply invoking compile-file on each source (".ss") file to produce the corresponding object (".so") file.
+Doing so typically involves simply invoking compile-file, compile-library, or compile-program, as appropriate, on each source file to produce the corresponding object file.
 This may be done within a build script or "make" file via a command line such as the following:

 echo '(compile-file "filename")' | scheme